apache/arrow/docs/source/cpp/compute.rst

   same type as the value inputs; each row will be the corresponding value from the first value datum for which the corresponding Boolean is true, or the corresponding value from the 'default' input, or null otherwise.

+  Note that currently, while all types are supported, dictionaries will be unpacked.

 * \(2) The first input must be an integral type.
 The rest of the arguments can be any type, but must all be the same type or promotable to a common type.
 Each